RIFTS-UNH/RIFTS-Hardware/docs/hardware/zcu216/overview.md

 ### PEM Hardware Selection

 Protocase PEM hardware follows standardized dimensions.
 When selecting threaded standoffs, designers should note that the published dimensions correspond to the hardware **before installation** — part of each PEM becomes embedded within the sheet metal during installation, so the installed height will be shorter than the catalog dimension.
-Future enclosure designs should account for this reduction when selecting standoff lengths.
+This was accounted for in the standoff selection for the ZCU216 enclosure, so no correction is needed if additional units of this enclosure design are manufactured in the future.
+Future *new* enclosure designs should account for this reduction when selecting standoff lengths.

 Standardized PEM standoffs were selected to mount the two PCBs housed within the enclosure — the AMD Xilinx ZCU216 development board and the MIT Haystack RF Interface Board — accounting for board thickness, required standoff height, and each board's mounting hole pattern: